Joseph Paul Jernigan at age 27

 Bishop Brennan's argument says that the innocent girl's organs cannot be used because her death is the result of an evil act that is "morally unacceptable."
 Her remains are therefore "tainted," and cannot legitimately be used for any purpose.
 No such onus is attached to those of her murderer, even though he died a cold blooded killer, albeit accidentally, through no fault of his own.
 These facts are part of the unalterable past; nothing anyone can do now can revise what was done then or the consequent moral responsibility of those involved.
 The decision now is deliberately to let five people die because of the "taint" that is supposedly attached to the organs that could save them.

 Perhaps it is relevant to point out here that most contemporary Covid-19 vaccines are produced using a different process that doesn't use a single fetal cell - not one!
 Bishop Brennan didn't say anything about that!
+It seems to me that if he was willing to allow people for whom he was responsible to be vulnerable to a fatal disease, he should have found out whether his reasoning, however flawed, was even applicable!
+Shame on him!

 The Vatican doesn't have a problem with either of them.
 Guidance from the Pontifical Academy for Life issued in July of 2017 states: "...we believe that all clinically recommended vaccinations can be used with a clear conscience and that the use of such vaccines does not signify some sort of cooperation with voluntary abortion."
 They also noted that "the moral obligation to guarantee the vaccination coverage necessary for the safety of others is no less urgent, especially the safety [of] more vulnerable subjects such as pregnant women and those affected by immunodeficiency who cannot be vaccinated against these diseases."
-Indeed, it has been reported that any Vatican employee who deals with the public and refuses to get a coronavirus vaccination risks being reassigned to other duties!
+Indeed, it has been reported that any Vatican employee who deals with the public and refuses to get a corona virus vaccination risks being reassigned to other duties!
 That's pretty clear to me!

 Lest anyone misunderstand the position of the Catholic Church on this issue with respect to the Covid-19 vaccines, Pope Francis, USA Archbishop John Gomez, Mexican Cardinal Carlos Agular Retes, Honduras Cardinal Rodriguez Maradiaga, Brazilian Cardinal Claudio Hummes, El Salvadorian Cardinal Gregorio Rosa Chavez and Peruvian Archbishop Miguel Cabrejo, have appeared on a Youtube "Unity Across the Americas | Covid-19 Vaccine Education" advertisement extolling the efficacy, safety and social benefits of vaccination.
 Therefore, those who claim that Catholic teaching discourages vaccination are at best totally wrong and at worst are hypocrites and enemies of humanity!